Drug and Alcohol Abuse Prevention Program (DAAPP) for Employees

 The Office of Human Resources is responsible for providing the Drug and Alcohol Abuse Prevention Program for Employees' biennial report to the Administrative Council.
 Northern Virginia Community College is committed to conducting an annual review of its program to: (a) determine its effectiveness and implement changes if they are needed; (b) ensure that the drug, alcohol and inhalant abuse violations and sanctions are imposed by the College are consistently enforced; and (c) prepare a biennial review report to meet full compliance with the Education Department General Administrative Regulations (EDGAR) 34 CFR Part 86.100.

 The Office of Human Resources serves as the program coordinator and has complete oversight over the Drug and Alcohol Abuse Prevention Program for Employees including, but not limited to updates and coordination of program information, coordination of the annual notification to employees, and the program biennial review report.
-DAAPP for Employees will inform all ACC employees about the dangers of drug and alcohol abuse, ways to prevent the abuse, and penalties that may be imposed for drug and alcohol abuse violations.
+DAAPP for Employees will inform all NOVA employees about the dangers of drug and alcohol abuse, ways to prevent the abuse, and penalties that may be imposed for drug and alcohol abuse violations.
 DAAPP is available to all faculty, staff, adjunct and hourly employees.
 DAAPP for Employees includes the following:

 DAAPP for Employees Includes: